natalieagus/50005/docs/Programming Assignment/index.md

 {:.note-title}
 > Grouping
 >
 > You may complete theses assignments in groups of 2-3 pax.
-Signup sheets are available in the Course Handout.
+Signup sheets are available on eDimension.
 You will be assigned to the <span class="orange-bold">same</span> group for both assignments.

 Both assignments will be graded on two aspects: your code and your live demo.
 Please refer to the course calendar for the demo schedule.
-You should also have downloaded the starter code from the Github Classroom link provided in the course handout.
+You should also have downloaded the starter code from the Github Classroom link provided on eDimension.